NEC Book Style & Layout

-Getting to know your books is much more than glancing at the table of contents once or twice or buying a pre-highlighted & tabbed book.
+Getting to know your NEC book style is much more than glancing at the table of contents once or twice or buying a pre-highlighted & tabbed book.

-As soon as you buy your book, you should immediately get to know the style and layout of the book.
+As soon as you buy your book, you should immediately get to know the NEC Book style and layout.

 If you are preparing for your Master electrical exam or your Journeyman electrical exam you should consider joining a live seminar or at the very least study with a simulated exam book with practice questions.
 The more practice you have with your book, the better prepared you will be.